syncfusion-content/xamarin-docs/Xamarin/Rating/Getting-Started.md

 layout: post
 title: Getting Started with Xamarin Rating Control | Syncfusion
-description: Learn here all about how to getting started with Syncfusion Xamarin Rating control, its elements and more.
+description: Learn how to get started with the Syncfusion Xamarin Rating control, its components, and customization options.
 platform: xamarin
 control: Rating
 documentation: ug